 2. Adobe InDesign

 Adobe InDesign is a genius alternative to Microsoft Publisher.
-It is a robust software that contains many powerful tools that even make it capable for professional use.
+It is a robust software that contains many powerful tools that even make it capable of professional use.

 However, it demands a little knowledge in design.
 Otherwise, beginners might find a few tools quite sophisticated.